 Is Highway 1 open through Big Sur right now?

-Highway 1 through Big Sur is open right now.
-But it can change with storms and landslides.
-Check Caltrans before you go, especially for the Big Sur segment, and plan a backup route via US-101 if Highway 1 is not open for through travel.
+Highway 1 through Big Sur is open as of this writing, but conditions change with storms and landslides.
+Check Caltrans QuickMap before you drive, especially through the Big Sur segment, and plan a backup route via US-101 if the highway closes for through travel.

 Is five days enough time to drive from San Francisco to Los Angeles on the coast?

 Yes.
 Five days is a comfortable minimum if you want scenic stops most days.
-Start early, keep driving blocks short, and leave room for traffic and viewpoints.
+Start early each morning, keep driving blocks short, and leave room for traffic and viewpoints.

 What are the must-see stops between Santa Cruz and Big Sur?